4 7 To Percentage

 Method 3: Understanding the Underlying Concept – Parts of a Whole

 This approach focuses on the conceptual understanding of fractions and percentages.
-Imagine you have a whole divided into 7 equal parts.
+Which means imagine you have a whole divided into 7 equal parts.
 The fraction 4/7 represents 4 of those 7 parts.
 To find the percentage, we need to determine what portion of 100 parts these 4 parts represent.

 We can set up a proportion: